Villa del Sol Sweet Cherry Farms

 Ingredients

-• 2 cups prepared fruit (buy about 1-1/2 pounds fully ripe sweet cherries)
+• 2 cups prepared ripe sweet cherries

 • 2 tablespoons fresh lemon juice